KPL2022/PathNotes/currently_working_on.md

   - consider how 3+ bullet points in this doc can be incorporated into the GO update
   - bubble dims !== border box dims, check for a,b usage when entityWidth/Height should be used
   - lots of 'diff-by-1' kind of directional differences, recheck later checklinkspace stuff
-  - - review src code fx ordering for 3.4.2 & +
+  - review src code fx ordering for 3.4.2 & +
+  - document assertions like connectedness of commands e user input as premise of fx like buildextree etc etc

 3.4.1 mm-service
   [v] clean up src code -> update and trim comments